sous-chefs/nginx/documentation/resources/install.md

 ### `default_site_variables`

-Additional variables to include in default site template.
+Additional variables to include in the site template.

+This property is intended to allow specifying variables in a template specified by the default_site_template or default_conf_cookbook properties.
+The variables that can be set in the default template may mostly be set using the resource properties.
+The defaults for the nginx_log_dir and default_root variables may be overridden by this property.

 | property | value |
 | -------- | ----- |